gabegm/gabriel/content/posts/Data-Science-<3-Clean-Code.md

 ## Consistency

 Blank lines and white spaces help make code more readable.
 Fixed line lengths ensure that your code is legible on all types of screens.
-However when they're coupled with inconsistency they make confuse others reading your code, or even yourself.
-Python has many style guides, I suggest you find one that suits your needs and stick to it whenever you're writing code.[3]
+However, even the best of intentions can be wasted by an inconsistent use of lines and white spaces, rendering even the most well-written code to be confusing.
+The antidote to inconsistency is the same as with any other form of writing: the style guide.
+Python has many style guides, your place of work might actually have one too.
+Unfortunately it is common for each team within a company to follow their own style guide which makes it hard to standardise within the company.
+If your company does not yet have one, I suggest you find one that suits your needs and stick to it whenever you're writing code.[3]

 ```python
 No: